DSG & Auto Gearbox Remapping

 Torque Limits

-A common limitation of Automatic Gearboxes is the software-imposed torque cap that prevents tuned cars from exceeding this value even if the engine can produce more power.
-A workaround for this is to ‘fool’ the Gearbox control unit into thinking the torque is lower.
-However, this method is not ideal for high-performance vehicles that require maximum control.
-We can adjust this torque cap to higher levels or eliminate it altogether in some cases.
+A common limitation of automatic gearboxes is the software-imposed torque cap, which prevents tuned engines from delivering their full potential, even if the engine is capable of producing more power.
+A common workaround is to “fool” the gearbox control unit (TCU) into thinking the torque is lower, but this approach is not ideal for high-performance vehicles that demand precise power delivery and maximum control.

 Forced Up Shift

-Some drivers may find the automatic gear shifting in manual mode unsatisfactory, as forced upshifts can interfere with their preferred driving style and limit their control over the vehicle.
-This feature can be adjusted or turned off completely, depending on the driver’s needs.
-This can improve the performance and enjoyment of driving on fast roads or tracks.
+Some drivers find the automatic gear shifting in manual mode frustrating, as forced upshifts can interfere with their preferred driving style and reduce control over the vehicle.
+At Autotech Tuning, we can adjust or disable automatic upshifts on many performance cars, giving drivers full control over gear changes.
+This adjustment can significantly enhance driving enjoyment, acceleration, and performance, especially on fast roads and race tracks.

 Launch Control

-To get the perfect launch off the “line” we can optimise the system to maintain a specific RPM limit when the car is not moving.
-This will allow the car to achieve an ideal combination of power and grip for a fast and smooth start with minimal wheel spin.
+For the perfect launch off the line, we can optimise your car’s launch control system to maintain a specific RPM limit while stationary.
+This ensures the ideal balance of power and grip, delivering a fast, smooth start with minimal wheel spin.
+Perfect for track days, performance driving, and high-powered vehicles, this adjustment maximises your car’s acceleration and launch performance.

 Types of DSG/DCT Transmissions

-A direct-shift gearbox or DSG is a type of automatic gearbox that uses two clutches and two sets of gears to change gears quickly and smoothly.
-It was developed by BorgWarner and licensed to the Volkswagen Group.
-Unlike a traditional automatic gearbox, a DSG does not have a torque converter that reduces efficiency.
-Instead, it uses an electronic system that predicts the next gear based on the driving conditions and pre-selects it for faster shifting.
-A DSG can be controlled by the driver using paddles or a selector lever, or it can operate fully automatically.
+A Direct-Shift Gearbox (DSG) is an advanced type of automatic gearbox that uses two clutches and two sets of gears to change gears quickly and smoothly.
+Unlike traditional automatic gearboxes, a DSG does not use a torque converter, which improves efficiency.
+Instead, it relies on an electronic system that predicts the next gear based on driving conditions and pre-selects it for faster shifting.